 A key feature of this Plan is that one Professional Provider will be primarily responsible for delivering and coordinating all of your care.
 That Professional Provider is called a Primary Care Provider (PCP).
 PCPs are typically internal medicine Providers, family practice Providers, general practitioners pediatricians, advanced nurse practitioner or advanced registered nurse practitioners and other providers licensed in the state where they practice and recognized by Us as PCPs.
-As your first point of contact, the PCP provides a wide range of health care services, including initial diagnosis and treatment, health supervision, management of chronic conditions, preventive care, and Referrals to Specialists when appropriate.
+As your first point of contact, the PCP provides a wide range of health care services, including initial diagnosis and treatment, health supervision, management of chronic conditions, and preventive care.